+57a.
+Before marriage

+Some countries have laws, regulations or policies that require people to undergo HIV screening before they may be married.
+This requirement may explicitly require testing for HIV status or may be a part of a broader health check (e.g. health certificate).
+This law, policy or regulation can apply to women, men or both.

+If your country has such a law, regulation or policy, select "Yes".

+57b.
+Work or residence permit

-- 57a.
-Before Marriage: Countries may have a law, regulation or policy that requires that individuals undergo HIV screening before they may be married this requirement may explicitly require testing for HIV status or may be a part of a broader health check (i.e., health certificate).
-This law, policy or regulation can apply to women, men, or to both.
-If your country has this, please check "Yes" under the section 8a. - 57b.
-Work or Residence Permit: Countries may have a law, regulation or policy that requires individuals to undergo HIV testing in order to qualify for a work or residency permit.
-It may be for all work permits or may apply just to specific types of work (e.g. foreign language teacher), temporary residency or permanent residency applications.
-Sometimes it's part of a broader health check requirement.
-If your country has this, please check "Yes" under question 8b.
+Some countries have laws, regulations or policies that require people to undergo HIV testing to qualify for a work or residency permit.
+This requirement may be for all work permits or may apply only to specific types of work (e.g. foreign language teachers) or to temporary residency or permanent residency applications.
+Sometimes, this requirement is part of a broader health check.

+If your country has such a law, regulation or policy, select "Yes".

 57c.
-Mandatory for certain groups or professions (not including blood and/or tissue donors) Some countries have laws, regulations or policies that requires individuals belonging to specific groups to undergo HIV screening.
-This requirement can be freestanding (e.g. all sex workers must undergo screening) or can be a prerequisite to obtaining specific services (e.g., HIV screening requirement to obtain harm reduction services).
-The 'groups' that are required to undergo testing may be defined either by physical characteristics (e.g., pregnant women, people of African descent, etc.), or behavior (e.g., people who use drugs, sex workers, immigrants, etc.).
-Such testing requirements may also only apply to specific forms of work (e.g., teaching, health care, military).
-If your country has such a law, regulation or policy, please check "yes" and provide the details of the specific groups that must undergo mandatory HIV screening.
-This question does not apply, however, to HIV testing when a person donates blood or tissue if the testing is done on all persons who donate blood or tissue without discrimination.
-If this is the only situation in which your country has mandatory testing, please select "No".
+Mandatory for certain groups or professions (not including blood or tissue donors)

+Some countries have laws, regulations or policies that require people belonging to specific groups to undergo HIV screening.
+This requirement may be freestanding (e.g. all sex workers must undergo screening), or it may be a prerequisite to obtaining specific services (e.g. HIV screening requirement to obtain harm reduction services).
+The groups of people required to undergo testing may be defined by physical characteristics (e.g. pregnant women, people of African descent) or behaviours (e.g. people who use drugs, sex workers, immigrants).
+Such testing requirements may only apply to specific forms of work (e.g. teaching, health care, military).

+If your country has such a law, regulation or policy, select "Yes" and provide the details of the specific groups of people that must undergo mandatory HIV screening.

+This question does not apply to HIV testing when a person donates blood or tissue if the testing is done on all people who donate blood or tissue without discrimination.
+If this is the only situation in which your country has mandatory testing, select "No".